 If you are working on a project that could benefit from habitat suitability modelling, land cover classification of aerial images, or anonymized human movement data, please reach out to me to discuss more!

-I am community ecologist, data scientist, and conservation biologist.
-I am currently a post-doctoral fellow at Center for Urban Environments at the University of Toronto working with Scott MacIvor and Marc Johnson.
-In partnership with local conservation authorities, I am exploring how urban biodiversity is impacted by land development and climate change.
-I am also a visiting post-doctoral researcher at York University exploring the effects of climate variation on lake ice and chlorophyll.
-I recently completed a Killam post-doctoral fellowship at University of Alberta with James Cahill examining the effects climate change and grazing on the trophic structure of ecological communities.
-I completed my PhD at York University with Christopher Lortie examining mechanisms I am a strong supporter of open science, particularly using R, and increasing science accessibility for everyone.
-Recently, I have also joined the Society for Open, Reliable, and Transparent Ecology and Evolutionary Biology (SORTEE) as a committee member.
+I recently finished working at the Center for Urban Environments in partnership with local conservation authorities.
+There I explored how urban biodiversity is impacted by land development and climate change.
+I have also worked as a data scientist at York University exploring the effects of climate variation on lake ice and water quality.
+I completed a Killam post-doctoral fellowship in 2019 at University of Alberta examining the effects climate change on alpine butterflies and domestic grazing on native biodiversity.
+I completed both my PhD (2018) and BSc (2012) at York University testing how desert plants respond to extreme climates.

-In addition to my academic research, I have worked as a research coordinator with the Ontario Climate Consortium (OCC) and The Nature Conservancy (TNC).
-At the OCC I collaborated with municipalities to develop an adaptation plan to climate change.
+I have worked as a research coordinator with the Ontario Climate Consortium (OCC) and The Nature Conservancy (TNC).
+At the OCC I collaborated with local municipalities to develop an adaptation plan to climate change.
 My time with the TNC I provided recommendations for the strategic retirement of agricultural land to preserve endangered species in California.